Which Fuji pancake lens should I choose?

 |

-Launched in February 2024, the Voigtländer Color-Skopar 18mm f/2.8 is an ultra-compact lens for Fujifilm X APS-C sensor cameras.
-Its fixed focal length of 18mm, equivalent to 28mm in full frame, and its maximum aperture of f/2.8 are among its strengths.
-The optical construction consists of 7 elements in 5 groups, including an aspherical lens and partial dispersion glass, which ensures good management of chromatic aberrations.
-Its weight and dimensions position it as one of the most compact lenses for the Fujifilm X mount.
+Launched in February 2024, the Voigtländer Color-Skopar 18mm f/2.8 is an ultra-compact lens for Fujifilm X APS-C cameras.
+Its 18mm focal length, equivalent to 28mm on full-frame, and its f/2.8 maximum aperture are among its main strengths.
+The optical construction consists of 7 elements in 5 groups, including an aspherical element and partial dispersion glass, helping control chromatic aberrations.
+Its weight and dimensions make it one of the most compact lenses for the Fujifilm X mount.

-With a field of view of 75.4°, this lens is well-suited for landscape, architectural, and reportage photography.
-The f/2.8 aperture allows for shooting in low light to a certain extent.
-Performance-wise, its sharpness is remarkable and offers good overall uniformity.
+With a 75.4° angle of view, this lens is well suited to landscape, architectural, and reportage photography.
+The f/2.8 aperture also allows for low-light shooting to a certain extent.
+In terms of performance, sharpness is very good and overall consistency is solid.

-As you can see, if you’re looking for a compact and handy lens, and manual focusing is not a drawback for you, I’m almost certain the Voigtländer Color-Skopar 18mm f/2.8 should suit you well!
+As you can see, if you’re looking for a compact, practical lens and manual focusing is not a drawback for you, the Voigtländer Color-Skopar 18mm f/2.8 should suit you very well.

 3 - Voigtlander Ultron 27mm f/2